 For indoor installations, a floor plan is handy.
 For planning large-scale outdoor installations, you can either work with spots within the xamoom CMS or use Google My Maps as an aid.

 A good list is beneficial when it comes to planning all your locations.
-We’ve created such a list in Google Drive that anyone can either use in Google Drive or download as an Excel file.

 The question is not to reach always most people but to reach the best ones.
 The highest transmission power can be detrimental because it might cause an overlap between individual transmitters.
 If in doubt, you should always throttle the performance by at least one of level, drawing smaller circles that do not overlap and cause less confusion for users.